bsantosh909/FR-Overworld-Form-Change/README.md

 #FR-Overworld-Form-Change

 I hereby present you a project I started soon after I started learning Rom-hacking with C.
+(Huge thanks to KDS for his EM-form-cahnge project and being my mentor for C-hacking )

 this project includes the form changes handling for a FireRed rom.